Korean Fried Chicken: CRISPY Fried Chicken Recipe + Pickled Radish (치킨무) 후라이드치킨 레시피

 Peanut or Soybean Oil, but use any oil you prefer to fry with.
 Just make sure it retains a high temperature.

-Fill the pot with less than 2/3 (leave enough room for the chicken and for the oil to bubble over)
+Fill the pot with less than 2/3 (leave enough room for the chicken and oil to bubble)

 Shop MORE Korean ingredients & suggested kitchen gadgets: https://www.modernpepper.com/store